tgou1055/user_behaviour_metric/README.md

 AWS has updated quite a few security settings, before you run the following IAC, make sure you modify/add followings settings

 1. In terraform/main.tf, modify ec2 instance ubuntu jammy 22.04 version to "20240501"
-2. Create default roles for AWS EMR, run the cmd: aws emr create-default-roles
+2. Create default roles for AWS EMR, run the cmd: aws emr create-default-roles, two security for emr groups will be created.
 3. AWS has add more security measures to S3 bucket, follow this post to add the 'ownership' of S3 bucket to terraform/main.tf : https://stackoverflow.com/questions/76419099/access-denied-when-creating-s3-bucket-acl-s3-policy-using-terraform
 5. When access redshift_schema, we have to modify the default secuirty group inbound rule: Go to EC2 Instances -> Security Groups -> default -> Add rule, set 'All traffic' and 'My IP'
 6. In container/airflow/requirement.txt file, change black version to 22.8.0
-7. Change the opening port for cloud-airflow to 8081, cloud-metabase to 3001 in Makefile
+7. Change the opening port for cloud-airflow to 8081, cloud-metabase to 3001 in Makefile, to distinguish with local port (my laptop)
+8. Link the security group (SG) of EC2 and default, so EC2 can access redshift (or allow all traffic)

 Run these commands to setup your project locally and on the cloud.